Saharsh365/Cookstarter/README.md

 # Cookstarter
-A social media platform for cooks
+A social media platform for cooks who are just getting started